maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 5	_Krott et al. 2007_.
 Analogical effects on linking elements in German compounds

 * When presented auditorily, linkers that are equivalent to plural endings are not perceived as having plural meaning (3)
-* An -s- is inserted productively and automatically after certain suffixes (3)
 * An -s- is optionally after
 consonant-final masculine and some feminine words (3)
 * There is a significant analogical effect from the first constituent (7)